sec-bit/tokenlibs-with-proofs/README.md

 Definition contract := TContract state.
 ```

+**Note** The current model in this repository only covers components that are neccesary to define and prove the following specifications and high-level properties.
+Other components, such the gas price and limit, nonce and a comprehensive block descriptions, will be added later.

 ### Represent the Solidity Implementation in Coq

 In order to prove a contract, we need to first represent it in Coq.
 Instead of supporting every syntax structure of Solidity, we choose to design a domain specific language in Coq whose syntax is simple but enough to express most Solidity contracts. [`DSL.v`](erc20/DSL.v) includes a definition of such domain specific language.
 By carefully manipulating notations in Coq, DSL can event present a close look as Solidity.
 For example, ```transfer()``` in DSL is defined as below in [`DSL.v`](erc20/DSL.v):